jehrnsperger/dog-breed-classifier/README.md

 ```

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
 Licensed under the MIT license and provided by [Udacity](https://www.udacity.com).
+The test picture
+of the dog above originates from [phys.org](https://phys.org/news/2018-10-good-dog-canine-aptitude-clues.html).